cyberdog-bash/gamma-pkg/README.md

-# gamma-pkg
+# Gamma Package Manager
-The repository for the Gamma Package Manager.
+A simple and lightweight package manager.